Mitral valve stenosis - Vejthani Hospital | JCI Accredited International Hospital in Bangkok, Thailand.

 Symptoms

 Usually, mitral valve stenosis gets worse gradually.
-You could not experience any symptoms, or you might have subtle ones for years.
+You may not experience any symptoms, or you might have subtle ones for years.
 Mitral valve stenosis symptoms can appear at any age, including in children.

 The following are signs of mitral valve stenosis: